Alex-Canales/Measure/README.md

 Measure
 =======

-Because I am tired to convert inches and millimeters.
+Because I am tired of converting inches and millimeters.

 Simple class storing the measure value, in inches or millimeters.
 And automatically get the measure in the converted value.